 The astrophysical origins of $r$-process elements including the actinides have been the subject of considerable debate~\citep{Cowan2021}.
-SNe may produce the {\em r}-process either via a neutrino-driven wind or in {magnetohydrodynamic (MHD)} jets, but both mechanisms struggle to make actinides, see~\citep{Wang2021} and references therein.
+SNe may produce the {\em r}-process either via a neutrino-driven wind or in {magnetohydrodynamic (MHD)} jets, but both mechanisms struggle to make actinides; see~\cite{Wang2021} and references therein.
 If SNe are confirmed as robust sources of actinides such as \pu244, the available models must have major omissions.
-Neutron-star mergers that lead to KN explosions, on the other hand, have been observed to produce $r$-process species such as lanthanides~\cite{Abbott2017} and are expected to produce actinides~\cite{Cowan2021}, though the latter has yet to be confirmed observationally~\cite{Zhu}.
+Neutron-star mergers that lead to KN explosions, on the other hand, have been observed to produce $r$-process species such as lanthanides~\citep{Abbott2017} and are expected to produce actinides~\citep{Cowan2021}, though the latter has yet to be confirmed observationally~\citep{Zhu}.

-In~\cite{Wang2021} we constructed four SN and KN models to examine $r$-process radioisotope production.
-Our two models featured a modified neutrino-driven wind \cite{arc11} scenario {\it forced} to produce actinides, denoted by $\nu^*$ (SA), and {a high magnetic field} MHD SN model \cite{mhd}, denoted by SB, both with $r$-process nucleosynthesis constrained using data on the metal-poor star HD160617 \cite{Ian} .
-For neutron star mergers we explored two combinations of calculations of neutron-star merger dynamical ejecta \cite{Bovard} and a disk $\nu$-driven wind \cite{Just}, constrained to fit data on either HD160617 (KA) or the actinide-boost star J0954+5246 \cite{Erika} (KB).
+In~\citet{Wang2021}, we constructed four SN and KN models to examine $r$-process radioisotope production.
+Our two models featured a modified neutrino-driven wind \citep{arc11} scenario {\it forced} to produce actinides, denoted by $\nu^*$ (SA), and {a high magnetic field} MHD SN model \citep{mhd}, denoted by SB, both with $r$-process nucleosynthesis constrained using data on the metal-poor star HD160617 \citep{Ian}.
+For neutron-star mergers we explored two combinations of calculations of neutron-star merger dynamical ejecta \citep{Bovard} and a disk $\nu$-driven wind \citep{Just}, constrained to fit data on either HD160617 (KA) or the actinide-boost star J0954+5246 \citep{Erika} (KB).
 Details of these models are found in \cite{Wang2021}.

 The \fe60/\pu244 ratios for the four models of $r$-process production are compared to the data from~\cite{Wallner2021} in Fig.~\ref{fig:FePu}.
-In the SA and SB models, the \fe60 production is underestimated, as SNe produce \fe60 during hydrostatic burning phases an during the explosion \cite{Limongi2006,Suhkbold2016,Limongi2018,Curtis2019}, apart from any potential {\em r}-process contribution.
+In the SA and SB models, the \fe60 production is underestimated, as SNe produce \fe60 during hydrostatic burning phases and during the explosion \citep{Limongi2006,Suhkbold2016,Limongi2018,Curtis2019}, apart from any potential {\em r}-process contribution.
 Hence, in order to compare our models to the new data from~\cite{Wallner2021}, we need to consider sources of \fe60 within the SN event in addition to the $r$-process yields from~\cite{Wang2021}.
-Our procedure to do this appears in the Materials and Methods section.
+Our procedure to do this appears in Appendix~\ref{subsec:nucleosynthesis}.

 We see that either of the SN models SA or SB could accommodate the (similar) \fe60/\pu244 ratios reported by~\cite{Wallner2021} in the periods around 3 and 7~Mya.
 On the other hand, both the KN models KA and KB predict much smaller \fe60/\pu244 ratios, even when the uncertainties are taken into account.
 We therefore conclude that the \fe60 pulses and \pu244 detection {\em cannot be due to KN explosions alone}, at least as described by the models considered here.